SwathiPottigari/OlafUI/README.md

 * [Willie Edwards](https://github.com/WillieEdwards)
 * [Andrew Weiss](https://github.com/wandrew8)

 Visit our github accounts to see more of our work.
-Thanks for visiting and finally a huge shoutout to all the support and assistance from our teacher, TAs, and fellow classmates!
+Thanks for visiting and finally a huge shout-out to all the support and assistance from our teacher, TAs, and fellow classmates!